TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

             return 'spectrographs'

         def configuration_layout_class(self):
             # This method sets the Configuration Layout class.
-Here we are setting our
+Here you are setting your
-            # custom class defined above which adds our new acquisition fields to the form.
+            # custom class defined above which adds your new acquisition fields to the form.
             return SpectrographConfigurationLayout

         def _build_acquisition_config(self, configuration_id):